Yoni6man/alx-pre_course/0x01-git/README.md

-collaboration: be uo to date
+collaboration: be up to date 1